antoinetteboyle/python-challenge/README.md

 Python-challenge folder contains a folder of work for both PyBank and PyPoll.
 Folders PyBank and PyPoll contain the main code to mainpybank.py and mainpypoll.py.
 VS Code utilzed to write the script.
 The analysis folder is located in each folder of PyBank and PyPoll.
-This analysis folder contains the output of my program.
+This analysis folder contains the printed output.

 PyBank: